choan/cap_social_buttons/readme.txt

 == Description ==

-Social Buttons is Just Another Social Plugin, as it doesn't do any special, we can say its main feature is a cleanest as possible output code.
+Cap Social Buttons is Just Another Social Plugin.
+Its main feature is a cleanest as possible output code.

 We've been careful to: